front-end-intermediate/session-1/readme.md

 1. Complete the navbar exercise as outlined in class (see the bottom of this readme and the `flex-nav` directory)
 1. Create a Github account
-1. Download and install Atom  - the text editor I will be using in this class
 1. Install [node.js](https://nodejs.org/en/) and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop